Near-domination in graphs: A matrix problem

 Let $A,B$ be two 0/1 matrices both indexed by $[m]\times [n]$.
 The {\em local difference} between $A,B$ is the maximum, over all rows and columns, of the number of terms in that row or column in which $A,B$ differ.
 One might hope that for all $t$, every $t$-restricted 0/1 matrix $A$ has bounded local difference from some monotone matrix; but that is false, even for $t=1$.
 For instance, with $m=1$ and $n$ large, a $1\times n$ matrix $A$ with entries $(1\ll 1,0\ll 0)$ (with $n/2$ ones and $n/2$ zeroes) is $1$-restricted, and yet has arbitrarily large local difference from every monotone matrix.
 This is perhaps unfair in that being 1-restricted has no content for a $1\times n$ matrix, but we could pad it by adding more rows; say $n/2$ rows of all zeroes, then the given row, and then $n/2$ rows of all ones, making an $(n+1)\times n$ matrix, which is also a counterexample.
 One might try assuming in addition that the rows are in increasing order of row-sum, and the same for columns (which will be the case when we apply these results to our graph problem), but a similar counterexample still can be made, as follows.
 Take the $(n+1)\times n$ matrix just described, and change the $n/2$ entries $a_{i,\frac{n}{2}+i}\;(1\le i\le n/2)$ to ones and the $n/2$ entries $a_{\frac{n}{2}+i+1,i}\;(1\le i\le n/2)$ to zeroes.

 Nevertheless, something like this is true; replace ``monotone'' by ``inclusive''.
 We will prove: \begin{thm} For all integers $t\ge 0$ and every $t$-restricted {\rm 0/1} matrix $A$, there is an inclusive matrix $B$, such that the local difference between $A,B$ is at most $644t^4$. \end{thm} This means that we can change a bounded number of entries in every row and column and then reorder rows and columns to get a monotone matrix.
 But before we prove this, we handle a special case, matrices of bounded ``breadth'', and next we define this.
 Let $A=(a_{ij}:(i,j)\in E)$ be a 0/1 matrix, with support $E_1$, and let $E_0= ([m]\times [n])\setminus E_1$.
-Let $X$ be the maximal down-closed subset of $E_0$, and $Y$ the maximal up-closed subset of $E_1$.
+Let $X$ be the maximal down-closed subset of $E_0$, and $Y$ the maximal up-closed subset of $E_1$. ($X$ is unique, since the union of two down-closed sets is also down-closed, and similarly $Y$ is unique.)
 Thus $X\cap Y=\emptyset$.
 A {\em diagonal} for $A$ means a subset $F$ of $[m]\times [n]$ such that for some integer $c$, $F$ is the set of all pairs $(i,j)\in [m]\times [n]$ with $j=i+c$ and $(i,j)\notin X\cup Y$.
-It is easy to see that every diagonal $F$ is an interval in the sense that if $(i,i+c), (i'',i''+c)\in F$ where $i''>i$ then $(i',i'+c)\in F$ for all $i'$ with $i\le i'\le i''$.
+Since $X$ is down-closed and $Y$ is up-closed, it follows that every diagonal $F$ is an interval in the sense that if $(i,i+c), (i'',i''+c)\in F$ where $i''>i$ then $(i',i'+c)\in F$ for all $i'$ with $i\le i'\le i''$.
 We call the maximum cardinality of all diagonals the {\em breadth} of $A$.
 We first show: